-Optimal growth rates of dairy heifers between 2 mo of age and conception are important for dairy herd profitability.
 Insufficient growth rates result in either an older age at first calving, which increases the cost of heifer rearing, or smaller dams at first calving, which limits milk production and conception rates during the first lactation.
 Conversely, excessive growth rates, especially those associated primarily with fattening, can adversely affect subsequent milk production and also increase the risk of metabolic problems at calving.
-Target growth rates between weaning and conception should be 700–900 g/day.
-As growth rates increase within this range, the proportion of crude protein and RUP in the diet needs to be increased to support greater lean body gain and prevent fattening.
-Weight and height should be measured frequently to assess whether the feeding program is achieving desired growth rates and frame development are as intended.
-The growth response of heifers to apparently similar diets varies greatly among farms, making the monitoring of growth rates particularly important.
-For target body weight values at a range of age increments for heifers of various mature body sizes, see Table: Recommended Target Body Weights (kg) for Heifers of Different Ages Recommended Target Body Weights (kg) for Heifers of Different Ages .
+Target growth rates between weaning and calving will vary based on mature weight and age at first calving.
+Typical daily gain will range from 500 g/d for smaller breeds to 800 g/d for larger breeds.
+Weight and height should be measured frequently to assess whether the feeding program is achieving desired growth rates and frame development.
+The growth response of heifers to apparently similar diets varies greatly among farms, making monitoring of growth rates particularly important.
+For target body weights at a range of age increments for heifers of various mature body sizes, See table: Recommended Target Body Weights (kg) for Heifers of Different Ages Recommended Target Body Weights (kg) for Heifers of Different Ages .

 In addition to diet, environment for the replacement heifer can greatly impact performance and outcomes.
-The different dietary requirements of calves at various ages dictate that they be kept in separate pens based on their age and size.
-Calves between weaning and 5 mo old should be kept in groups of six or less.
-Older calves may be kept in larger groups, but animal size should be fairly uniform.
+The different dietary requirements of calves at different ages dictate that they be kept in separate pens based on their age and size.
+Calves between weaning and 5 months of age should be kept in groups of 6 or fewer.
+Older calves may be kept in larger groups; however, the size of the animals should be fairly uniform.
 Sufficient bunk space and lying area should be provided for each animal within the group to ensure adequate heifer comfort and minimize stress.